echawk/kiss-xorg/README.md

 * `xorg/`  - contains the X11 distribution, and other misc software for X
 * `extra/` - contains the browser (firefox) and media player (mpv)
 	* NOTE: You will still need the upsteam extra repo!
+* `community/` - contains useful software that depends on X
+	* currently working on saving some of the software that was dropped from [kiss-community/community](https://github.com/kiss-community/community)

 ## Usage